 6.7.
-Design features and operational procedures for waste generation and control should include the following aspects:
+Design features and operational procedures for waste generation and control at nuclear fuel cycle facilities should include the following aspects [6, 35-37]:

 - (a) The appropriate selection of processes, design options, materials, and structures, systems and components for the facility; - (b) The selection of construction methods, commissioning procedures and operating procedures that facilitate waste minimization throughout the entire lifetime of the facility, including its decommissioning; - (c) The use of effective and reliable techniques and equipment; - (d) The containment and packaging of radioactive waste so as to maintain its integrity; - (e) Adequate zoning to prevent the spread of contamination; - (f) Provision for the decontamination of zones and the provision of equipment to prevent the spread of radioactive contamination.